gocardless/gocardless-pro-ruby/README.md

 ### Initialising the client

 The client is initialised with an Access Token.
-You can also pass in `environment` as `:sandbox` to make requests to the sandbox environment rather than the live one.
+You can also pass in `environment` as `:sandbox` to make requests to the sandbox environment rather than production.

 ```rb
 @client = GoCardlessPro::Client.new(